hazelbase/blueauth/README.md

   { id: '456', email: 'jill@example.com' },
 ];

-const config = {
+// Now we will export the BlueAuth handler and pass it
+// a single configuration object which has a secret key,
+// SMTP email information, and two functions;
+// findUniqueIdentity to retrieve a user, and
+// createIdentity to create a user export const handler = blueauthHandler({
   secret: 'mySecretForSigning',
   authEndpoint: 'https://myapp.com/api/blueauth', // used for links in emails
   smtpURL: 'smtps://postmaster:pmPassword@smtp.sendgrid.org/', // for sending emails
   smtpFromAddress: 'no-reply@myapp.com',
   findUniqueIdentity: async (payload) => {
-    // This is the function used to try to find a given user / identity
+    // This is the function used to try to find a given user / identity.
     // The payload here is what you sent to the API, which you will see below.
     // return a single found user / identity, or falsey if none found

     console.log('> looking for a user that matches', payload);

     const user = users.find((user) => (user.email === payload.email || user.id === payload.id));
+    // Another example where we are getting users from an API;
     // const user = await fetch('https://secure-api.example-b.com/findUser', { method: 'post', body: JSON.stringify(payload) });

     if (user) {